codersMom/angular100-labs-2020-06-22/Ch05-Directives/1ngFor/README.md

 1. In this folder's README there is a file called **albums.data.ts**.
 Open and examine this file and copy it to your project's app/albums folder. (src/app/albums)

-1. Update the album.model.ts to add in the Album properties that were not present before, and to add in Track.
+1. Replace the content of **album.model.ts** with the following to add in the Album properties that were not present before, and to add in Track.

    ```javascript
    export interface Album {